HarryMcCarney/IteratedPrisonersDilemma/README.md

-This is an f# implementation of RObert Axelrod's classic Prisoner's dilemma tournament held in 1984.
+This is an F# implementation of Robert Axelrod's classic Prisoner's dilemma tournament held in 1984.
 It successfully reproduces the results described in his book [The Evolution of Cooperation](https://en.wikipedia.org/wiki/The_Evolution_of_Cooperation) and includes the most interesting strategies including Tit For Tat, Grudger, Tit for Two Tats, and Tester.